-Donald Trump Just Undercut His Own Party On The Debt Ceiling.
+Donald Trump Just Undercut His Own Party on the Debt Ceiling.
 It Was Deliberate.

 That final debt and budget deal comes after months of deteriorating relationships between Trump and his party’s congressional leadership, spurred in large measure by the inability to advance legislation to repeal and replace the Affordable Care Act.
 Last month, the president reportedly berated the McConnell during a phone call for refusing to “protect” Trump from federal and congressional investigations into alleged Russian meddling in the 2016 election.
 According to The New York Times, the call “quickly devolved into a profane shouting match.”

 But Trump didn’t just undercut Ryan and McConnell.
-He also contradicted his own Treasury Secretary, who debated Schumer on the merits of the deal during Wednesday’s meeting.
-Officials at Treasury were caught off-guard by the president’s decision, according to a source familiar with the situation, ultimately hearing about it through news reports.
+He also contradicted his own Treasury secretary, who debated Schumer on the merits of the deal during Wednesday’s meeting.
+Officials at the Treasury were caught off-guard by the president’s decision, according to a source familiar with the situation, ultimately hearing about it through news reports.
 A Treasury spokesperson did not respond to a request for comment on the deal.

 Republican lawmakers were left to vent, some privately but others publicly.
-Sen. Ben Sasse (R-Neb.) issued a one-sentence statement: “The Pelosi-Schumer-Trump deal is bad.”
+Sen. Ben Sasse (R-NE) issued a one-sentence statement: “The Pelosi-Schumer-Trump deal is bad.”

 But others in the party came to Trump’s defense.
-Newt Gingrich, the former Speaker of the House who has acted as a top informal adviser to the president, argued on Wednesday afternoon that Trump did “exactly the right thing.”
+Newt Gingrich, the former speaker of the House who has acted as a top informal adviser to the president, argued on Wednesday afternoon that Trump did “exactly the right thing.”

 Shortly after the Wednesday meeting with congressional leaders, the White House began echoing those points.
 Marc Short, the White House’s director of legislative strategy, said the president was attempting to “clear the deck” for tax reform by getting tough budgetary issues out of the way.